Academic Success Center Staff

 Elaine began her career at UMBC in 2011 and currently serves as the Director of the Writing Center.
 Prior to this, she taught English Composition at many higher learning institutions, including CCBC, McDaniel College, Carroll Community College, and Stevenson University.
 Elaine is a proud alumna of UMBC and she earned M.A. in Liberal Arts from Johns Hopkins.
 She is currently pursuing a Ph.D. in the Language, Literacy, and Culture program at UMBC.
 Students are the center of Elaine’s job and she loves to hear their stories, their experiences, and their needs.
 She wants students to know that we are co-creators of knowledge and we are all here to learn from each other.
 Teaching and practicing yoga is a big part of Elaine’s life—it influences how she teaches in higher education and it helps her to be more appreciative of and empathetic to everyone.

-Deb standing outside on university Row
+Deb standing outside on University Row

 Deborah Webb